-Single serve pods have a negative impact on the environment.
+Single-serve pods have a negative impact on the environment.
 In 2013, Green Mountain produced 8.3 billion K-Cups, enough to wrap around the equator 10.5 times.
 If you still want to brew with your Keurig there are now reusable K-Cup options such as the Ekobrew.

-Same goes for people who drink coffee at the office.
+The same goes for people who drink coffee at the office.
 Take one for the team and brew a pot for your colleagues.
 And then tell the boss he owes you lunch.

 #3 Support Your Local Coffee Shop